MicrosoftDocs/PowerShell-Docs/wmf/5.1/DSC-improvements.md

 If the pull server is compromised, an attacker can potentially modify the configurations and modules on the pull server and have it distributed to all managed nodes, compromising all of them.

  In WMF 5.1, DSC supports validating the digital signatures on catalog and configuration (.MOF) files.
- This feature will prevent nodes from executing configurations or module files which are not signed by a trusted signer or which have been tampered with after they have been signed by trusted signer.
+ This feature prevents nodes from executing configurations or module files which are not signed by a trusted signer or which have been tampered with after they have been signed by trusted signer.